 Don’t look for things you know, but try searching answers for things you don’t know.

-Stanford University.
+Google started off as a research project by the Larry and Sergey at Stanford University.
 These two had a penchant for searching patterns in huge piles of data.
 This is how they came across the PageRank system used by google for classifying pages.Google Inc. was incorporated on September 7, 1998 at a friend's garage in Menlo Park, California.

 Stephen Schwarzman and Pete Peterson (Blackstone Group):